Seipex-Finance/seipex-contract-info/README.md

     address indexed token
 )
 ```
-Emitted when a token is successfully bonded to DragonSwap.
+Emitted when a token is successfully bonded on DragonSwap.